oslabs-beta/starfleet/README.md

   -resolvers
     -starfleet-resolvers.graphql
 ```
 Additionally, a 'starfleet-server.js' file will be created in your current working directory.
-The SDL file and resolvers file (with default CRUD operations) are imported and added to the starfleet-server.js file, which is set up with the [Apollo server](https://www.apollographql.com/docs/apollo-server/) library.
+The SDL file and resolvers file (with default CRUD operations) are imported to starfleet-server.js file and used to initialize the server with the [Apollo server](https://www.apollographql.com/docs/apollo-server/) library.

 ## Deployment